MCornejoDev/TryHackMe/rooms/gotta-catch'em-all!/machine.md

 The second flag was: ```Squirtle_SqUaD{Squirtle}```

 > [!NOTE]
-> The web used for identify the cipher was and do a decryption of the text:
+> The website used to identify the cipher and decrypt the text was:
 > https://www.dcode.fr/cipher-identifier